The Otago Golf Club

 As the name may imply, you aren’t able to see the green from the tee on Camel’s Back.
 Hitting towards an uphill fairway, it isn’t until you reach the top before you see the green on the 406-yard par 4 ninth.
 I made a better swing and found the fairway, my first in the last few holes.

-Coming In, The Back Nine at The Otago Golf Club
+The Back at The Otago Golf Club

 Named The Glen, the 386-yard par 4 eleventh is the signature hole at Balmacewen.
 We read that in 1966 Mr. Arnold Palmer drove the green and had a 2-putt birdie.
 With OB left and more trouble right, driver was not my choice today.
 I hit a 5-iron not very confidently down the right side, which found its way into the trees.
 Menekse graciously pulled her tee shot left so that we would be able to see the entire hole.